 Not every held invoice has one clean problem.
 A single vendor invoice might carry a price variance and a missing receipt simultaneously.
 When you encounter stacked holds, resolve the matching hold first, whether that is the receipt or the price discrepancy.
 Compliance and approval holds frequently clear on their own once the core data matches.
 Working them in the wrong order wastes effort on holds that would have auto-resolved.

 Matching complexity also increases when a single invoice maps to multiple purchase orders.
-In organizations with complex procurement, AP teams regularly encounter holds specifically because the system cannot automatically match line items across POs.
-If your vendor ships against three POs and sends one consolidated invoice, you may need to manually allocate lines before any matching logic can run.
-This is one of the most common sources of persistent matching holds, and it typically requires either manual intervention or better PO discipline upstream.
-For a deeper look at this problem, see our guide on matching a single invoice against multiple purchase orders.
+If a vendor ships against three POs and sends one consolidated invoice, AP may need to allocate lines before matching can run.
+For a deeper look, see our guide on matching a single invoice against multiple purchase orders.

 Escalation When Routing Is Not Enough